 H Holi (15 Phalguna): Water festival held during Dol Purnima (full moon) to celebrate the beginning of spring, most popular in the north.
 Expect to be bombarded with water, paint, coloured powder and other mixtures; they can permanently stain clothing, so don’t go out in your Sunday best.

-N Khajuraho (Madhya Pradesh) Dance Festival: The country’s finest dancers perform in front of the famous erotic sculpture-carved shrines.
+N Khajuraho Dance Festival: The country’s finest dancers perform in front of Madhya Pradesh’s famous erotic sculpture-carved shrines.

 C Carnival (Mardi Gras): The last day before Lent, forty days before Easter, is celebrated in Goa, as in the rest of the Catholic world.

-H Gangaur (3 Chaitra): Rajasthani festival (also celebrated in Bengal and Orissa) in honour of Parvati, marked with singing and dancing.
+H Gangaur (3 Chaitra): Rajasthani festival (also celebrated in Bengal and Odisha) in honour of Parvati, marked with singing and dancing.

 H Ramanavami (9 Chaitra): Birthday of Rama, the hero of the Ramayana, celebrated with readings of the epic and discourses on Rama’s life and teachings.